Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 Re: (Score:2)

-Oh my god will you bloody editors do some work (Score:4, Funny)
+Oh my god will you bloody editors do some work (Score:5, Funny)

 A developer accidentally three-month of his work.